JacksonDavenport/RedditPrediction/README.md

   * Collect a set of titles per subreddit and use this set as a basis for the distributions
   * Uses PRAW to scroll through reddit and collect the titles
   * There is a field hardcoded within the file to say how many to collect per subreddit (MAX=1000)
-  * Calls CreateDistributions and RefitDictionary per subreddit
+  * Calls RefitDictionary

+Generate_Distributions (Python)
+  * Run the Java program CreateDistributions for a list of subreddits

 CreateDistributions (Java)
   * Create the bigram and unigram distributions for a given subreddit
   * Determine the filenames using the naming convention supplied